dracor-org/fredracor/README.md

    database(s)
 3. process each source file by posting it to the transformation XQuery and storing the output to the [tei](tei) directory
-4. persist the eXist log files for debugging
-5. stop and remove all pods (or containers)
+4. stop and remove all pods (or containers)

 ### Usage